Pournaria

 Pournaria (Πουρναριά) is a village and a community in the municipal unit of Kleitor, Arcadia, Greece.
-In 2001, it had a population of 142 for the village, and 241 for the community, which includes the village Mouria.
+In 2021, it had a population of 93.
+The community includes the village Mouria.
 Pournaria is situated on a hillside, at 500 m elevation.
 Mouria is 3 km to the southwest of Pournaria, on the northern shore of the Ladon reservoir.
 Pournaria is 9 km northeast of Tropaia, 10 km southeast of Paos and 42 km northwest of Tripoli.